poooi/poi-asset-themes/README.md

 Feel free to contact the poi team if you have a theme to contribute.

+There're 2 types of themes: normal and vibrant.
+Vibrants are for macOS vibrant effect or background theme effect, and they are modified based on normal ones.

 ## Theme list
+### normal
 Name | Author | License | Source | Comment
 -----| ------ | ------- | ------ | -------
 default | Bootstrap | MIT | [source](https://maxcdn.bootstrapcdn.com/bootstrap/3.3.7/css/bootstrap.css) | bootstrap default theme